medvir/VirMet/docs/installation.md

 Then, one needs python 3 (VirMet was mainly developed and tested on 3.4, but any 3.x should work), together with [pandas](http://pandas.pydata.org) and [Biopython](http://biopython.org/wiki/Main_Page).
 Go to the respective installation pages and choose your favourite method.
-For continuous integration on Travis we used conda (see [`.travis.yml`](./.travis.yml)).
-Finally, R packages ggplot2 and ggthemes are needed to run `covplot`.
-To install these, type `install.packages(c('ggplot2', 'ggthemes'))` inside the R console.
+[conda](http://conda.pydata.org/docs/) is becoming the standard package management system for Python, and we use this in the docker image.